 RTSB's focus on improving quality and intentional literacy instruction in the early grades began when, in 2007, it was awarded a highly-competitive four-year Early Reading First (ERF) grant of $4.1 million from the U.S. Department of Education (one of two awarded in the State of New York and one of 32 awarded nationally).
 The goal of ERF was to create Centers of Excellence for Four Year Olds.

 The ERF investment was a huge success in Buffalo Head Start programs, resulting in measurable improvement in Kindergarten readiness for more than 900 three- and four-year old children in the City of Buffalo.
 [ERF Final Report]

 But RTSB did not stop when the funding from the USDOE stopped in 2011.

-RTSB was determined to continue its literacy coaching work and expand the continuum of evidence based supports to younger children through partnerships with licensed child care programs and to older students through partnership with Kindergarten through 3rd Grade teachers.
+RTSB was determined to continue this exciting and groundbreaking literacy coaching work and expand the continuum of evidence based supports to younger children through partnerships with licensed child care programs and to older students through partnership with Kindergarten through 3rd Grade teachers.

-Today, RTSB literacy programs serve over 1,000 children ages six weeks to eight years old.
+Today, RTSB literacy programs serve nearly 1,000 economically disadvantaged children ages six weeks to eight years old.
 RTSB also promotes positive, brain-building conversations between caregivers and children through its promotion of Vroom - a program of the Bezos Family Foundation.

-In the Educational Bargain, Buffalo City Schools Superintendent Dr. Kriner Cash states that 90 percent of Buffalo students have some extra-ordinary need.
+In the new Educational Bargain, Buffalo City Schools Superintendent Dr. Tonja Williams states that 90 percent of Buffalo students have some extra-ordinary need.
 RTSB's mission has been, and will remain, laser focused on building the aligned continuum of high quality, evidence-based, assessment and practice proven to promote literacy, language, and social development in all children, particularly focusing on those at the most risk of academic failure.

-While the landscape in early care and education is constantly evolving, and has been made more challenging due to pandemic child care and school closings, RTSB remains steadfast in its commitment to build high quality, intentional, and evidence based continuum of highly skilled practitioners that will provide the interactions and environments required to ensure that our caregivers and teachers are prepared to help the children in their care reach their highest potential.
+While the landscape in early care and education is constantly evolving, and has been made more challenging due to pandemic child care and school closings, RTSB remains steadfast in its commitment to building a high quality, intentional, and evidence based continuum of highly skilled practitioners that will provide the interactions and environments required to ensure that our caregivers and teachers are prepared to help the children in their care reach their highest potential.